 Are you thinking of making a permanent chicken coop?
 Do colder months last several months in your living location?

 Be conscious and create sophisticated planning.
 Make sure there is enough wind break to protect your flocks.
 It keeps your birds comfortable and saves them from extreme weather.

 So, what to use to protect chickens from extreme windy weather?

 You can plant multiple mid-sized trees, and add taller fences, or similar elevated structures to cover the entire flock home.

 03. Be Well Prepared about the Fencing and Gate Locations

 Make sure you create a proper plant regarding your chicken coop’s fencing and gate location.

 The fencing should be at least 18 inches tall to prevent predators from entering the house.

-There should be any trees between the encircles.
+There should be no trees between the encircles.
 Otherwise, harmful animals will use these gaps to get inside the flock’s house.

 Also, keep the gate location near your house.
 It gives you quick access and saves time, as you don’t need to walk around the entire area to enter the region.